SETI/rms-hst-pipeline/README.txt

 > ./set-up-environment

 creates a Conda environment called 'pdart' and runs basic operations to ensure it's all working.
+Be agreeable and say "yes" to it repeatedly.

 ==== BASIC OPERATIONS